 - Basic live chat functionality

-Kayako — the oldest Zendesk alternative with limited functionality
+5. Kayako — the oldest Zendesk alternative with limited functionality

-As of today, it’s an all-in-one tool that looks and functions like a ticketing system where you receive all customer requests in a shared inbox (which is something Zendesk lacks).
+As of today, it’s an all-in-one tool that looks and functions like a ticketing system, where you receive all customer requests in a shared inbox (which is something Zendesk lacks).

 Additionally, every ticket shows a complete log of every activity a customer performed with your website or app before/during/after contacting you.
-This gives some additional context and can eliminate a couple of redundant questions.
+This gives some additional context and can help you eliminate a couple of redundant questions.